Frequently asked questions.

 TagBot is an Electron application and macOS support is technically straightforward, but building and testing macOS releases requires a Mac for code signing.
 That is a near-term roadmap item.

 Open TagBot, go to Advanced on the dashboard, and click "Gather Recent Logs."
 This creates a local diagnostic zip.
-Send it along with a description to the contact address on the Support page.
+Post it in the Discord (linked on the Support page) with a description of what happened.